 2) If the statistical analysis is non-significant, simply state that it was not significant so that the reader is given a report of the complete experimental design.

-For example, if the main effects in a two-way analysis of variance are significant, but the interaction is not, it is critical to give not only the values of the significant effect, but also a statement that their interaction was not significant.
+For example, if the main effects in a two-way analysis of variance are significant, but the interaction is not, it is critical to give not only the values of the significant effect but also a statement that their interaction was not significant.

-Authors of ablation, injection and registration studies must provide figures showing reconstructions of the area involved.
+Authors of ablation, injection, and registration studies must provide figures showing reconstructions of the area involved.

 The Discussion is rarely divided into subsections.
-The Discussion should indicate the extent to which the results confirmed predictions based upon the previous literature reviewed in the introduction section.
+The Discussion should indicate the extent to which the results confirmed predictions based on the previous literature reviewed in the introduction section.
 Accordingly, the Discussion should be limited to those empirical and theoretical issues for which data are provided.

-This section immediately follows the Discussion and summarizes major findings of the study and their practical usefulness.
+This section immediately follows the Discussion and summarizes the major findings of the study and their practical usefulness.